 Guided tours are reduced for the time being due to COVID-19 restrictions, but members of the museum’s knowledgeable staff are stationed on each floor to answer any questions you may have.
 Floor manager Fiona Brennan pointed out her favourite artefact – gold-encrusted Monster Munch crisps, which are a tribute to the Celtic Tiger era!
 You’ll find those on the second floor.
 With so much to see, it’s no wonder that the Little Museum gets so many great reviews on Tripadvisor.

 With things as they are, there’s a one-way system in place, and contact details are collected.
 Your temperature is taken on entry, and face coverings are required.
-The museum is open every day from 11 am–5 pm.
+The museum is open every day from 10 am–5 pm.
 Tickets cost €10, but students and senior citizens pay €8.
-Entry for all frontline workers is free – just show your work badge!
+Entry for all frontline workers is free!
 When you’re done, pop into Hatch & Sons café in the basement, and present your ticket to get a 10% discount.

 Located on South William Street, this expansive Georgian townhouse is home to over 40 shops and restaurants.
 From food, bars, arts and tours to beauty, fashion jewellery and antiques, Powerscourt is an essential stop.

-It’s open from 10 am–6 pm Monday–Friday, 9 am-6 pm on Saturday, and 12 pm–6 pm on Sundays.
+It’s open from 10 am–6 pm Monday–Saturday and 12 pm–6 pm on Sundays.
 Social distancing measures in place and hand sanitisation stations are dotted around the centre.
 The Pepper Pot Café has also installed protective screens at each of its tables to ensure a safe dining experience.

 Article @ Powerscourt